French River, Ontario: North Monetville

 The North Monetville area straddles the municipal boundary between French River and West Nipissing.
 Designated in the 1970s to aid the delivery of supplies to the Monetville Public School, which was located several kilometers north on Highway 64 from the signposts designating the town of Monetville.
 Sucker Creek Landing and Chapel Island are both considered to be part of North Monetville, with Highway 64 crossing Chapel Island and bridging the West Arm Narrows of Lake Nipissing at both ends of the island.
 Most residents of North Monetville simply state their address as "Monetville" even if they do live in the north end of the village.

 The Community of Christ cemetery, 339 East Road, has a Canadian World War II hero buried there.
 Sgt.
 Wallace Edmond Firlotte, who served with the Lincoln and Welland Regiment during the war, was bestowed six war decorations.
 Firlotte was one of only a very few Canadians that was bestowed the Order of the Bronze Lion for heroism from the Crown of the Netherlands.
 This award is presented for "Deeds of extreme bravery and leadership in battle favouring the Netherlands".
 The Prince personally presented this Order to Sgt.
 Firlotte by Royal Decree on December 8, 1945.

-Community events

-Each February, Noëlville hosts the largest and longest running family hockey tournament in Canada.
-Five years after the Noëlville Community Centre was built in 1972, the Noëlville Family Hockey Tournament was founded in 1977 by Claude Mayer, Gerry Gratton, and Dan Pitre.
-There were 17 teams.
-The first game was played on New Year's night when the Carrière family played against the Mayer family.
-The Pitre family won the inaugural tournament.
-This tournament survives to this day and has become a much anticipated event in this small town where families reunite when friends and members of the extended family return 'home' to compete in this event which now hosts between 32 and 36 teams and families every year.
-Over the years, this tournament raised over $150,000 for local charities.

-In August, the Club Richelieu Rivière-des-Français hosts the family softball tournament, which regularly hosts over 100 teams and provides numerous economic benefits to the region.
-August 5-6-7, 2016 was the 32nd year of this tournament and had 103 teams registered.
-Over the years, this tournament has raised over $221,330 to help fund various cultural, educational and community activities.